ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/plcs/OPCUA.md

 ```bash
 openssl x509 -in  client_certificate.pem -noout -text
 ```
 It looks like you do not need to have the PLC certificate on the computer running the IOC, it may be this was only needed for basic password authentication.
-If you do nede to install it, there are two ways to get this:
+If you do need to install it, there are two ways to get this:
 - The PLC team can send you it and then put it into `c:/Instrument/Settings/config/%COMPUTERNAME%/configurations/opcua/certstore/trusted/certs/`
 - If you try and run the IOC without having this added but have used the `opcuaSaveRejected` command you should get a copy saved to the folder specified by this command that you can then copy to the same `trusted/certs` directory

-Copy teh above `client_certificate.der`, `client_certificate.pem` and `client_private_key.pem` to `c:/Instrument/Settings/config/%COMPUTERNAME%/configurations/opcua/certstore`
+Copy the above `client_certificate.der`, `client_certificate.pem` and `client_private_key.pem` to `c:/Instrument/Settings/config/%COMPUTERNAME%/configurations/opcua/certstore`
 Your `OPCUA_01.cmd` file in `c:/Instrument/Settings/config/%COMPUTERNAME%/configurations/opcua` should look a bit like this (replace 127.0.0.1 with real PLC IP address)

 ```